The Grot & The Waterfall at Rydal Hall

 The scene was described in verse by William Wordsworth in An Evening Walk, and the falls were painted by Joseph Wright of Derby in 1795, Julius Ceasar Ibbetson in 1798 and drawn by John Constable in 1806.
 The scene has been described as a 'beau ideal of romantic and Picturesque scenery'.

-Please note that because of our environmentally friendly policy, we do not permit swimming in this area.
+Due to our environmentally friendly policy, we do not permit swimming in this area.